Skip to main content

 The session uses the chat preset.
 Type messages at the >>> prompt.
 Example:

 Slash commands: /help, /save <path>, /load <path>, /clear, /regen <seed>, /back, /tools, /mcp, /exit.
-Attach MCP tools to a session with repeated --mcp values.
-Each value can be a URL or a registered Toolkit ref:
+For attaching MCP tools in sessions, see the First MCP chapter in the quickstart.

 5. Python API

-The LLM constructor accepts preset, model, provider, gateway, and any extra kwargs (e.g., temperature, max_tokens, seed) which become provider request defaults.
-When only a normal chat preset is given, the model comes from heavenbase.llm.presets.<name>.model and the provider comes from heavenbase.llm.default_provider unless the preset explicitly pins one.
+The LLM constructor accepts preset, model, provider, gateway, and extra keyword arguments such as temperature, max_tokens, or seed.
+Extra keyword arguments become provider request defaults.
+For normal chat presets, the model comes from heavenbase.llm.presets.<name>.model, while the provider comes from heavenbase.llm.default_provider unless the preset explicitly pins a provider.

 Further Exploration